Balloon propaganda campaigns in Korea: Balloon contents

 The South Korean propaganda during the Korean War, through its extensive leafletting involving 2.5 billion leaflets, was also intended to display the capitalist world's ability to outproduce its communist rivals.
 A study by I. H. Lee found that bias against North Koreans in the South Korean society was prefigured in the visual forms of United Nations propaganda during the Korean War.
 In comparison, North Korean propaganda during the war largely mirrored contemporary Soviet propaganda.

 Jin-Heon Jung claims there has been little change in the contents and aims of South Korean leaflets themselves since the transition from military launches to civilian launches.
 Historically, there have been some oversights in cultural sensitivities in leaflets, such as in translation from South Korean orthography to North Korean orthography.
 For instance, North Koreans did not understand words like Hŏnggari (Hungary) or Ssoryŏn (Soviet Union), as they are written in North Korea as Wengari and Rossiya, respectively.
 The leaflets include a mix of scandals, information and enticements.
 Some of the leaflets include proselytism for born again Evangelicalism, or Gospels from the Bible.
-One leaflet reportedly juxtaposed Kim Il-sung with Jesus in its message, saying: "Believe Jesus Christ instead of Kim Il Sung".
+One leaflet reportedly juxtaposed Kim Il Sung with Jesus in its message, saying: "Believe Jesus Christ instead of Kim Il Sung".
 During the Cold War, the propaganda competition evolved to resemble a struggle between the two relatively new influences in Korea: communism and Christianity.
 High-ranking defector Hwang Jang-yop's actions have also been featured in the leaflets.

 Balloon drops by the South Korean government historically included—in addition to the propaganda leaflets—sweets, lighters, tobacco and pornography.
 Today, the contents launched by non-governmental organizations include various kinds of media and other goods and essentials.
 They have sent, for example, U.S. dollars, instant noodles, booklets, nylon stockings and high quality socks, friendly letters, radios, as well as DVDs, USB sticks and SD cards with banned media content, such as copies of the Korean Wikipedia.
 Choco pies have also been included, as they have become prized and valuable items to barter with.
 After the Sony Pictures Entertainment hacking incident, many activists sent copies of The Interview to North Korea.
 Some of these movies sent to North Korea have been cut by the activists with the most offensive parts removed.
 Some of the leaflets launched today are made of light, water-proof polyvinyl.

 Contemporary leaflets dropped by North Korean government have relatively simple contents, and are reminiscent of propaganda used by the North.
-The leaflets include various slogans, and North Koreans are known for including racist or sexist contents in propaganda.
+The leaflets include various slogans.
 In 2016 some balloons were filled with trash in addition of propaganda leaflets.
 Leaflets from the past decades had more varied contents.